rasliche/scratchpad/README.md

 - [x] - Regular Tasks
 - [x] - Move todos to different tabs
 - [x] - Add alert functionaity to the todos
+- [x] - Drag and drop notes to move them between tabs
 - [ ] - Leverage 3rd party APIs for alerts (like twilio, SMTP or browser notifications API)
 - [ ] - Add settings for customisation of alerts
 - [ ] - Improved UI - maybe allow customisation